nagasudhirpulla/SmartEnumModelBinding/README.md

 ## Smart Enum model binding for dotnet MVC or Razor page forms
-This repository is created to solve the model binding of (SmartEnum)[https://github.com/ardalis/SmartEnum] in dotnet MVC / Razor Pages forms.
+This repository is created to facilitate the model binding of (SmartEnum)[https://github.com/ardalis/SmartEnum] in dotnet MVC / Razor Pages forms.
 This issue is also created in SmartEnum github repository [here](https://github.com/ardalis/SmartEnum/issues/70)

 ### How to use
-* Create the Model Binder Class from [here](./SmartEnum.ModelBinding/SmartEnumModelBinder.cs)
+* Use the Model Binder Class from [here](./SmartEnum.ModelBinding/SmartEnumModelBinder.cs)
-* Create the Model Binder Provider from [here](./SmartEnum.ModelBinding/SmartEnumBinderProvider.cs)
+* Use the Model Binder Provider from [here](./SmartEnum.ModelBinding/SmartEnumBinderProvider.cs)
 * Add the following in ```ConfigureServices``` Method of ```StartUp.cs``` of the Web Application project
 ```csharp
     services.AddRazorPages()